telefonicaid/thinkingcity/docs/topics/modelling_considerations.md

  goes for an alarm that was raised multiple times, if some new information arrives about a past alarm notification.

 For all those situations where this kind of model cannot fit your problem, you may consider to manage that part of your problem externally, through a ticketing system, or a specialized backend.
-The IoTPlatform offers multiple ways to link your data in external systems with data in the platform, so you can still benefit from the Platform features, while using specialized tools for particular processes (like support or purchases).
+ThinkingCity platform offers multiple ways to link your data in external systems with data in the platform, so you can still benefit from the platform features, while using specialized tools for particular processes (like support or purchases).

 ## Attributes are not collections

-A commmon mistake when a beginner is modelling a problem in the Platform is: to see the structure of a Context Entity (i.e.: objects with an identity that have collections of other objects, the attributes, that have names and values) (NGSIv1):
+A commmon mistake when a beginner is modelling a problem in the platform is: to see the structure of a Context Entity (i.e.: objects with an identity that have collections of other objects, the attributes, that have names and values) (NGSIv1):

       {